michaelshi-logdna/Activity-Tracker-with-LogDNA/archive.md

 5. Click **Save**.

-After you save the configuration, events are archived once a day.
+After you save the configuration, events are archived once an hour.